kyusuku/WeatherApp/README.md

 This project was built with the following objectives:
 1. 🌍 **API Integration:** Fetching data from an external API and displaying it in the UI.
 2. 🖥️ **Asynchronous JavaScript:** Using `fetch()` and handling asynchronous code with promises.
-3. 📱 **Responsive Web Design:** Ensuring the app works well on both desktop and mobile devices.
+3. 📱 **Responsive Web Design:** Ensuring the smooth experience on desktop.
 4. 🔄 **User Interaction:** Implementing a search feature and updating the UI dynamically.

 ---

 ## 🔮 Future Improvements

-- 📅 **Forecast Feature:** Add a 5-day weather forecast for more detailed weather information.
 - 💾 **Save Favorite Locations:** Allow users to save and easily switch between favorite cities.
 - 🌎 **Global Language Support:** Implement a multi-language option for users worldwide.
 - 🌐 **Weather Maps:** Show weather maps like radar images for visual weather updates.